csalguera/java-intro-to-classes/README.md

 We create an instance so we move from main() to Store() The code inside Store() runs
 When Store() finishes execution, we return to main()

+Add some state to our Store class.

+Declare a String instance field for productType.